Breast Cancer Screening and Diagnostic Workup

 - breast-cancer-care - Integrates screening and diagnosis into full treatment and survivorship planning.

-- therapeutic-communication - Repeated plain-language counseling improves decision quality during diagnostic uncertainty.
+- therapeutic-communication-and-relationships - Repeated plain-language counseling improves decision quality during diagnostic uncertainty.